-The good thing about doing this from home is that if you need a top up of water, you can just go and get one and if you need a toilet break you can just go – no need for a she-wee!
+The good thing about doing this from home is that if you need a top up of water, you can just go and get one from the kitchen and if you need a toilet break you can just go to the bathroom – no need for a she-wee!

 How to work out how many steps to do

 Ok, so here’s the science part!
-To be as accurate as you can be, measure the height of one of your stairs (mine was 23cm) and then multiply this by how many steps you have (13 for me).
+To be as accurate as you can be (and if you have time on your hands!), measure the height of one of your stairs (mine was 23cm) and then multiply this by how many steps you have (13 for me).

 23 x 13 = 299

 Then convert the height you would like to climb from metres to centimetres.
-Snowdon is 1,085m which converts to 108,500cm.
+Snowdon height is 1,085m above sea level which converts to 108,500cm.

 So then divide this by the height of your stairs.